TatvikReddy/stat_vom/README.md

 ## [Game] Features

-- Add back to home button
+- Add back functionality to home button
 - Remove one of the layouts (top)
 - Remove Learn More